Written by Stannah at 30-04-2019

 World Multiple Sclerosis Day is an initiative of the MS International Federation and its support networks for raising awareness about MS and the importance of research in the search for a cure.

-“The disease with a thousand faces” – also known as Multiple sclerosis.
-Why a thousand faces?
-Because each person diagnosed with this incurable chronic disease has unique symptoms.
-We still don’t know so much about MS , so the World MS organisation decided to “bring people closer” through research for World MS day 2018.
+Multiple Sclerosis (MS) is also known as “the disease with a thousand faces”.
+And why a thousand faces?
+Because each person diagnosed with this chronic disease has unique symptoms.
+We still don’t know much about MS, so the World MS organisation decided to mark May 30th as World MS Day.

 What is Multiple sclerosis (MS)?

 Multiple sclerosis (MS) is an incurable chronic disease in which the immune system destroys tissue in the brain and spinal cord.

 According to the World MS organization: “Multiple sclerosis, or MS, is one of the most common neurological disorders and causes of disability in young adults.
 It is a disease of the central nervous system that disrupts the flow of information within the brain, and between the brain and the body.”